byishimo1234-glitch/alu-shell/init_files_variables_and_expansions/README.md

-File that Create a script that prints all possible combinations of two letters, except oo.
+File that Write a script that prints a number with two decimal places, followed by a new line.